grodansparadis/vscp-doc-spec/class2.level1.multimedia.md

 ----

 ## Type=4 (0x04) - Adjust Focus
-    VSCP_TYPE_MULTIMEDIA_ADJUST_FOCUS
-This is typically for adjusting the focus settings of a display device
+    VSCP_TYPE_MULTIMEDIA_ADJUST_FOCUSThis is typically for adjusting the focus settings of a display device

  | Data byte | Description                                                                                                                                                                                                                                                                                                                                                    |
  | :---------: | -----------                                                                                                                                                                                                                                                                                                                                                    |